Norbert Haug: Journalist

 Haug worked for the Pforzheimer Zeitung newspaper in his home town of Pforzheim as a volunteer, before joining them as a trainee journalist.
 He then moved on to the publishing house Motor-Presse-Verlag in Stuttgart, which was part of the Gruner + Jahr group, where he became head of motorsports for Auto, Motor und Sport magazine before becoming its deputy chief editor in 1988.

 While busy pursuing a career in journalism, Haug also raced cars, including the 24 Hours Nürburgring where he finished second in 1985.
 He also took part, like many people involved with Formula One, in the Porsche Carrera Cup.
 In 1986, was given the opportunity to privately test a Williams F1 car.

+Motorsports

 Mercedes-Benz

 Haug joined Mercedes-Benz in 1990, with a brief to revive their motor sport credentials.

+Sports car racing, Deutsche Tourenwagen Meisterschaft/International Touring Car Championship and Deutsche Tourenwagen Masters

 Haug maintained Mercedes presence in Group C and later in the DTM and International Touring Car Championship.
 Early successes included Klaus Ludwig winning the DTM drivers title in 1992 and 1994, and Bernd Schneider winning both the DTM and ITC drivers titles in 1995.
 In 2000 Haug and Mercedes were instrumental in the relaunch of Deutsche Tourenwagen Masters.